The Remaining Relative visa (subclass 835) is a permanent visa for people who want to live in Australia to be with their only near relatives.

 Who is your sponsor

 Your sponsor must be your parent, brother, sister, stepbrother or stepsister or one of their partners.
 They must agree to give you support, accommodation and financial assistance for your first two years of residency in Australia.
-This agreement includes any family members included as applicants in your application.
+This agreement includes any members of the family unit included as applicants in your application.

 Your sponsor must be 18 years of age or older and one of the following: